nutella-framework/docs/getting_started/tutorial_6.md

 });
 ```

-After star/stop bout we need to subscribe to arrival and departures.
+After the star/stop bout messages, we need to subscribe to arrival and departures.
 Similarly to what we did for our `patch-interface` we simply set `notifyEnter` and `notifyExit` to `true` for all static resources.
 In order to do that we download the list of resources, filter the static ones (`filter`), extract their resource id (`map`) and then iterate the array of resource ids (`forEach`) and subscribe.
 ```js
 // Subscribes to all enter and exit events for all beacons and
 // register callbacks for these events